dmbarbour/wikilon/docs/AboutAO.md

 ## AO Dictionaries

 An AO dictionary is an associative array of words to definitions.

-A *healthy* dictionary has the following characteristics:
+A healthy dictionary has the following characteristics:

 * all words are defined
 * dependencies are acyclic
 * all definitions compile
 * definitions pass checks

 Checks may include linters, static typechecks, automatic testing, termination analysis, abstract interpretation, and validation of properties asserted by annotions (such as structural or behavioral equivalences, commutativity, associativity, type declarations).
-I'm not sure on the details here yet, but a lot of automatic analysis, testing, and fuzzing should be the *default* for dictionaries, and to keep developers continuously aware of general health levels.
+When developing AO dictionaries, a suite of such operations should be the default to keep developers aware of general health levels.

-A healthy dictionary is *complete*, having no external dependencies.
+A dictionary is *complete*, having no external dependencies.

-Instead of packaging mechanisms, AO favors DVCS-based distribution models - forking, pulls, pushes, pull requests.
-Structure sharing allows very lightweight forks.
-Open source communities will create and curate massive, general purpose dictionaries containing millions of words for every purpose broad (like list processing) and specific (like clipart).
-Private groups can fork an appropriately licensed dictionary.
+Instead of external packaging mechanisms, AO will leverage DVCS-based distribution concepts - forking, pulls, pushes, pull requests.
+Open source communities will create and curate massive, general purpose dictionaries containing millions of words representing functions, applications, documentation, and content, each represented as a word.

-However, not all dictionaries need to be large.
-For sharing or distributing or pulling a specific project, it is trivial to filter a dictionary to just an essential subset of words.
-This isn't quite the same as packaging, but can serve a similar role (e.g. just merge the project dictionary using a rename on conflict strategy).
+It is possible, though discouraged, to model packaging internally.
+For example, a package word might be expressed as a function that outputs an association list of text names to functions.
+Modulo overuse of package words, it is trivial to filter a project down to a few root words with a minimal subset of dependencies.
+Filtered, purpose-specific dictionaries can serve a useful role for distribution of applications or cherry picked sharing of content between communities.

 ## AO Dictionary Import/Export